 Is There a Link Between Sleep Apnea and Dementia?

 Researchers in Australia recently performed a study on sleep apnea and dementia that involved older adults.
 These individuals had all recently visited their doctors concerning issues with memory or mood, but did not have a previous sleep apnea diagnosis.
 During the study, researchers performed tests to assess the participants’ memory skills.
 Each participant was given an MRI scan that measured different parts of their brains.
 Then, the participants attended a sleep clinic where they were monitored overnight to look for signs of sleep apnea.
 The test measured brain activity and measured oxygen levels in the blood throughout the night.

 What researchers learned was that the patients who had signs of Obstructive Sleep Apnea also had signs that pointed toward dementia.
 These signs included changes in the brain in areas that affect mood, memory formation, recall, and other areas.

 Can Sleep Apnea Lead to Brain Damage?

-It is likely that Sleep Apnea and vascular dementia are linked through reduced oxygen levels.
-When someone has Sleep Apnea, their breathing is interrupted due to obstructions in the airways.
+Sleep apnea and vascular dementia are likely linked through reduced oxygen levels.
+When someone has sleep apnea, their breathing is interrupted due to obstructions in the airways.
 These interruptions in breathing can sometimes occur hundreds of times a night.
 The result is less oxygen in the blood, which could leave brain tissue vulnerable to damage.